sasanarakkha/study-tools/sutta-q-a.md

 - Install [Anki](https://apps.ankiweb.net/)

-- Double-click on the downloaded file Sutta Q&A.apkg, and it will appear in your Anki.
+- Double-click on the downloaded file sutta-q-a.apkg, and it will appear in your Anki.